dotsam/homebridge-milight/README.md

 # Changelog

-### 1.1.0-beta
+### 1.1.0
  * Implemented colour temperature control with new official HomeKit characteristic.
-Only known to be working with the Home app right now
+Not supported by all HomeKit apps
- * Possible fix for issues with RGBWW bulbs requiring two commands to enter colour mode from white mode
+ * RGBWW/fullColor bulbs should be set to their last colour temperature value when going in to white mode
  * Fixed bug where bulb set in night mode might not be addressed again correctly for subsequent commands
+ * Possible fix for RGBWW/fullColor bulbs not getting correct colours set depending on command order
- * Update node-milight-promise dependancy to ^0.1.5
+ * Update node-milight-promise dependancy to ^0.2.2

 ### 1.0.1
  * Upgrade node-milight-promise dependancy to ^0.1.1 and use its new saturation inversion option